-- A credit balance is anticipated after tuition charges have been applied.
+- 1. A credit balance is anticipated after tuition charges have been applied.
 Books may be charged against the projected refund, not to exceed \$800.00.
-The Campus Shop will be notified of students who meet this criterion. - Lakeland College has received authorization for payment of tuition and books from an outside source, e.g., Workforce Development, U.S. Military, Oneida Nation, Menominee Nation, or any other outside source. - Students who believe they have extenuating circumstances which may warrant the charging of books must receive approval from the Manager of Student Accounts.
+The Book Credit Agreement is located on my.lakeland.edu. - Lakeland College has received authorization for payment of tuition and books from an outside source, e.g., Workforce Development, U.S. Military, Oneida Nation, Menominee Nation, or any other outside source. - Students who believe they have extenuating circumstances which may warrant the charging of books must receive approval from the Manager of Student Accounts.